XunzhaoYu/SAMOEAs/README.md

 # SAMOEAs

-A library of surrogate-assisted evolutionary algorithms (SAEAs) for expensive multi-objective optimization.
+A library of surrogate-assisted evolutionary algorithms (SAEAs) for expensive multi-/many-objective optimization.